sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Single-Container.md

 ### Use Environment Variables
 You can change the configuration of the CAS server by using environment variables.
 The CAS container will look for environment variables whose names are preceded by a particular prefix:

-* CASCFG_
+**CASCFG_**

-  This prefix indicates a `cas.` option, which is included in the casconfig_docker.lua file.
+This prefix indicates a _cas._ option, which is included in the casconfig_docker.lua file.
 These values are a predefined set and cannot be user-created.
-If CAS sees an option that it does not understand, it will not run.
+If an option is not recognized by the CAS server, it will not run.

-* CASENV_
+**CASENV_**

-  This prefix indicates an `env.` option, which is included in the casconfig_docker.lua file.
+This prefix indicates an _env._ option, which is included in the casconfig_docker.lua file.

-* CASSET_
+**CASSET_**

 This prefix indicates an environment variable that is included in the cas_docker.settings file.

-* CASLLP_
+**CASLLP_**

 This prefix indicates setting the LD_LIBRARY_PATH variable in the cas_docker.settings file.

 ### Order of Configuration
 The configuration of software follows the order of the methods (configuration files or environment variables) shown below, where the last method used sets the configuration: